 The chart below shows a trend that the MITP is serving an increasing number of eligible young children in the home or in community settings with typically developing peers.
 These data display the percentage of children served primarily in natural environments based on a snapshot count on the last Friday in October in the given year.
-The percentage of children, birth to three years, receiving the majority of their services in a natural environment on 10/25/13 was 97.81%.
-The percentage of children receiving services receiving the majority of their Extended IFSP services in a natural environment on 10/25/13 was 98.8%.
-Performance on this indicator for both age groups exceeded the State target of 92.0%.
+The percentage of children, birth to three years, receiving the majority of their services in a natural environment on 10/1/14 was 97.53%.
+The percentage of children receiving services receiving the majority of their Extended IFSP services in a natural environment on 10/1/14 was 98.1%.
+Performance on this indicator for both age groups exceeded the State target of 92.5%.
+Efforts to increase access for children to receive services in community settings have been beneficial.
+In particular, 45% of children 3 and 4 years of age received the majority of services in community settings in SFY 2015, compared to 40% in SFY 2014.

-Snapshot Date 10/29/2010 10/28/2011 10/26/12 10/25/13 Percentage of children birth to three served in 96.3% 97.1% 97.6% 97.81% natural environments
+Snapshot Date 10/28/2011 10/26/12 10/25/13 10/1/14 3 Percentage of children birth to three served in natural environments 97.1% 97.6% 97.81% 97.53%